micromdm/nanodep/docs/operations-guide.md

 #### -f

-* force overwwriting the keypair
+* force overwriting the keypair

 By default `deptokens` tries not to overwrite the certificate or private key if a file exists at those paths.
 If this switch is provided it will happily overwrite them.